edfialk/js-eventEmitter-es6/README.md

 *A simple Javascript Event Emitter written in EcmaScript 2015*

-This is a test library not been added to npm.
+This is a test library not added to npm.
 Clone this repository to use.

 ### Test